 INTRAMURAL RESEARCH INCENTIVE GRANTS

-THE APPLICATIONS FOR SPRING 2014 INTRAMURAL RESEARCH INCENTIVE GRANTS (IRIG) ARE AVAILABLE.
-THE NEXT DEADLINE IS MONDAY, MARCH 24, 2014.
-HOWEVER, PLEASE NOTE THE COMPETITIVE ENHANCEMENT GRANT (CEG) AND THE UNDERGRADUATE RESEARCH SCHOLAR GRANT (URS) WILL BE REVIEWED MONTHLY.
+THE APPLICATIONS FOR FALL 2014 INTRAMURAL RESEARCH INCENTIVE GRANTS (IRIG) ARE POSTED.
+THE NEXT DEADLINE IS MONDAY, OCTOBER 13, 2014.
+HOWEVER, PLEASE NOTE THE COMPETITIVE ENHANCEMENT GRANT (CEG) WILL BE REVIEWED MONTHLY AND THE UNDERGRADUATE RESEARCH SCHOLAR GRANT (URS) WILL BE REVIEWED UPON RECEIPT.

 The University must comply with government statutes pertaining to the use of humans as subjects, experimental animals, pathogenic organisms, ionizing radiation, radioisotopes, toxic, carcinogenic, mutagenic agents, or recombinant DNA.
 Women and members of minority groups should be included in any IRIG-supported project involving human subjects, unless a compelling reason is given that inclusion is not appropriate with respect to the health of the subjects or the purpose of the research.

 (NOTE: It is recommended that a windows based operating system be used to access these forms.
 If using Firefox as your browser, "save the file" to download the file to your download folder.
 If using Chrome, a display tab will appear at the bottom of your screen and the file can be opened.)